KaarleJ/hops-app-frontend/README.md

 # Hops-app frontend

+This is the frontendfor the HopsApp.
 The app is used to plan studies.
 The core functionality is a calendar which consists of 4 periods and 2 additional periods for summer studies.
 Courses can be added, edited and removed.

-The app requires registering and logging in in order to use the calendar.

-This app is running [here](https://hopsapp.fly.dev/)

 Project backend [here](https://github.com/KaarleJ/hops-app-backend)

+## Development

 The frontend of the app is crafted with Typescript, React and materialUI.
-E2E testing is performed with cypress.
+I used Jest and Cypress for unit and E2E tests.

+The app iss deployed on fly.io [here](https://hopsapp.fly.dev/).